-Here's a summer travel offer you cannot refuse.
-Take a seat and the MFAH gives you an up-close tour of museum exhibitions around the world.
-Filmed exclusively for cinema in stunning high definition, each 90-minute film explores the exhibition process, with commentary from curators and leading art historians, plus a revealing artist bigoraphy.
+Here’s a summer travel offer you can’t refuse.
+Take a seat for an up-close tour of museum exhibitions around the world.
+Filmed exclusively for cinema in stunning high definition, these documentaries explore the exhibition process with commentary from curators and leading art historians, plus revealing artists’ biographies.
 Bon voyage!

 Past Events in This Series

 Get a behind-the-scenes look at the popular exhibition Manet: Portraying Life, the first retrospective devoted to the portraiture of the enigmatic Édouard Manet, often called the “father of modern art.”

 A remarkable exhibition of paintings, drawings, and prints, Canaletto and the Art of Venice offers unparalleled insight into the artistry of Canaletto and the city he became a master at capturing.

 Johannes Vermeer’s Girl with a Pearl Earring, one of the most enduring paintings in the history of art, is surrounded by mystery.
 This beautiful film investigates the many unanswered questions.

 The spectacular sculptures and paintings of Michelangelo seem so familiar, but what is really known about the Renaissance genius?
 Who was this ambitious and passionate man?